Slowika/al-folio/_news/announcement_6.md

 inline: true
 ---

-A follow-up study on Bayesian optimisation in Automated Theorem Proving accepted as a Student Abstract at AAAI!
+A paper on Bayesian Optimisation for Premise Selection in Automated Theorem Proving accepted at [AAAI'20](https://aaai.org/Conferences/AAAI-20/) as a Student Abstract!